Yota77/MSFS2020/README.md

 Collection Livreries and much more!

 Disclaimer:
-   -You can only have one single Livrery in this folder.
+   -You can only have one single Livrery in community folder.
 If you want more than one, you have to merge it.

 1. **How To install:**
    1. Windows Version: Copy your favorite Livery folder in %localappdata%\Packages\Microsoft.FlightSimulator_$yourmagicnumber$\LocalCache\Packages\Community